alaminShaheen/mern-forum-client/README.md

 This Project is a Simple ReactJS Project which uses the following features
 1. Entire project done using Typescript
+2. Fully responsive across all devices
-2. Unprotected and protected routing with react-router-dom and auth guards
+3. Unprotected and protected routing with react-router-dom and auth guards
-3. Making protected HTTP calls using axios and axios interceptors
+4. Making protected HTTP calls using axios and axios interceptors
-4. Using Bootstrap along with React
+5. Using Bootstrap along with React

 ## Live Application URL